Blog

 North vs. South America – Key Differences in Population, Culture, and Economy

-The Americas are home to over 1 billion people, spread across 23 countries in North America and 12 in South America.
+The American continent is home to over 1 billion people.
+They live in 23 countries in North America and 12 in South America.
 But how similar are they?
-At first, the contrasts are striking.
-North America is wealthier and dominated by advanced economies like the United States and Canada, while South America relies heavily on natural resources … Read more
+At first, the contrast is huge.
+Everything is different when we compare the United States and Canada with Mexico and countries in South America.
+First of all,